Parking and Traffic

 Parking tickets may be appealed in person or in writing.
 The appeal must be made through the Campus Security Office (Rm S104) within 10 business days of the date the ticket was issued.
 Appeals will not be accepted after the 10-day period.

 Handicapped parking for students is available in all student parking lots.
 Temporary permits are available.
 Students requesting temporary handicapped parking must make application with the Campus Security Office prior to parking in handicapped spaces.
-Students may be required to provide valid documentation of their state issued permit.
-Contact Campus Security at Ext.
-4367 or the Disability Support Services Coordinator at Ext.
-4423 for special parking needs.
+All students and employees parking in the disabled spaces are required to provide valid documentation of their state issued permit and display a sticker issued by Campus Security on their SSC parking permit.
+Please contact Campus Security at Ext.
+4367 if you have questions regarding special parking needs.

-No vehicle related services (jump-start) will be rendered to a vehicle that does not have a permit.
-A liability waiver must be signed to receive this service.
-Due to College liability, the campus security no longer provides the service of unlocking car doors.
+No vehicle related services (jump-start, unlocking car doors) will be rendered to a vehicle that does not have a permit.
+A liability waiver must be signed to receive services.
 Campus security will provide escorts to vehicles in lots upon request.
 For assistance, you may contact the Campus Security Office directly by dialing 330-704-2582.

 Bus Service to Campus (SARTA)